hcls-solutions/ur-service/README.md

 ![Reference Architecture](app/images/ref_architecture.png "Reference Architecture")

 ## Prerequisite
+You should complete the following three steps before you start deploying the App.

+1. You need a few PDF documents in a Google Cloud Storage (GCS) Bucket in your GCP Project.
-### You need a Data Store and a Search App in the Vertex AI Agent Builder in your Google Cloud Platform (GCP) Project.

-#### 1. Follow [these instructions](https://cloud.google.com/generative-ai-app-builder/docs/create-data-store-es) to create a Data Store in your GCP Project.
+2. Create a Cloud Storage Data Store in the Vertex AI Agent Builder to ingest PDF documents from the GCS Bucket.
+[Here are the instructions](https://cloud.google.com/generative-ai-app-builder/docs/create-data-store-es#cloud-storage) to create a Cloud Storage Data Store in the Vertex AI Agent Builder.

-#### 2. Follow [these instructions](https://cloud.google.com/generative-ai-app-builder/docs/create-engine-es) to create a Search App in your GCP Project.
+3. Create a Search App in the Vertex AI Agent Builder to implement Search and Summarization over the PDF documents.
+[Here are the instructions](https://cloud.google.com/generative-ai-app-builder/docs/create-engine-es) to create a Search App in your GCP Project.

 ## Deploy Locally
-Set environment variables
+Set environment variables:
 ```commandline
 export GOOGLE_CLOUD_PROJECT=[your-project-id]
 export SEARCH_DATASTORE_ID=[your-search-datastore-id]